HerculesWS/hercules-docs/docs/client/spriting.md

 As soon as you have one frame (8bits/256 colors bmp image), you will be able to create your sprite.
 For this, you will need a SPR maker.
 You can use [SPR Conviewer](http://www.divinero.net/devilevil/archivos/tools/SPRConviewer.rar) (made by bakausagi) to make your sprite.
-Once you opened SPR conview, you will have to go to "Convert \> Bmp to SPR" (only works with 8 bits bmp images).
-Click on "Add" and select all your frames.
-Try to name them like "Frame1", "Frame2", etc. and then select them all at the same time.
+Once you opened SPR conview, you will have to go to `Convert > Bmp to SPR` (only works with 8 bits bmp images).
+Click on `Add` and select all your frames.
+Try to name them like `Frame1`, `Frame2`, etc. and then select them all at the same time.
 If not, the order of frames in the sprite may not be correct.
 Avoid using control + click to add more frames.
 Select them all and if you selected something you don't want, just use control + click to deselect it.
 But don't use it to select frames because it may mess the frames up.
 Then, browse the directory